Endesfelder-Lab/SMLMComputational/README.md

 # Computational introduction to SMLM data analysis
-Code and data belonging to TITLE, Martens et al., DOI XYZ.
+Code and data belonging to "Raw data to results: a hands-on introduction and overview of computational analysis for single-molecule localization microscopy", Martens et al., DOI (manuscript submitted).

 In this github repository, the MATLAB scripts are located.
 The Python colab workbooks can be accessed at https://colab.research.google.com/drive/1fn837sOJSaq2xWdgcmgR4bkGv8ePW2yj#scrollTo=Xj6yoPIyIl5g .
 Additionally, the data is stored in the /Data folder.